voxel51/fiftyone/docs/source/user_guide/plots.rst

 The example below demonstrates setting up an interactive location scatterplot for the :ref:`quickstart-geo <dataset-zoo-quickstart-geo>` dataset that is :ref:`attached to the App <attaching-plots>`.

+In this setup, the location plot renders each sample using its corresponding ``[longitude, latitude]`` coordinates from the dataset's only |GeoLocation|
-In this setup, when points are lasso-ed in the plot, the corresponding samples are automatically selected in the Session's current :meth:`view <fiftyone.core.session.Session.view>`.
+field, ``location``.
+When points are lasso-ed in the plot, the corresponding samples are automatically selected in the Session's current :meth:`view <fiftyone.core.session.Session.view>`.
+Likewise, whenever you modify the Session's view, either in the App or by programmatically setting :meth:`session.view <fiftyone.core.session.Session.view>`, the corresponding locations will be selected in the scatterplot.
-Likewise

 Each block in the example code below denotes a separate cell in a Jupyter
 notebook: